-Cambodia’s weather can be divided into two seasons – wet and dry.
+On your Cambodia holiday the weather is divided into two seasons – wet and dry.
 The dry season begins in November with temperatures in the mid-twenties.
 The heat increases and can reach up to forty degrees Celsius in May before the rain appears in June or July and lasts until late September.
 For the majority of the rainy season, the rain consists of short sharp showers which usually arrive in the afternoon.
 Siem Reap tends to be hotter than Phnom Penh and midday touring of the temples is best avoided during the dry season.

 With quick connections from either Bangkok, Singapore or Malaysia, Cambodia is now easily accessible but still retains an aura of undiscovered beauty and adventure.